“What the Heck Bit Me When I Was Sleeping In My Bed?”

 If it was your pet dog or cat, you’d know that too, right?
 They’d be bigger.
 The bite you’re wondering about is red, rashlike, or, perhaps, raised.
 That’s the usual mystery bite.

-The question is puzzling when you’ve got some red mark on your arms, legs, or torso.
+The question is puzzling when you’ve got some red marks on your arms, legs, or torso.

-It’s alarming when you’ve got a lot of red marks all over arms, legs, and torso.
+It’s alarming when you’ve got a lot of red marks all over your arms, legs, and torso.

 Add in irritating when those red marks itch and when they keep you from sleeping.